Columbus Ohio Gender Discrimination Attorneys

 For a number of different reasons, it is difficult to disentangle sexual harassment claims from gender discrimination claims.
 Indeed, in many cases in Central Ohio, these two claims overlap.
 An employee may even bring both of these claims concurrently.
 If you want more information about gender discrimination and sexual harassment, we have resources available.

-Contact Our Columbus Gender Discrimination Attorney Today
+Contact Our Columbus Gender Discrimination Attorneys Today